-Fertility and litter size have be considered for breeding size planning
+Considering fertility and litter size for breeding size planning

-Average Litter size of a particular strain or line is another important parameter in planning of the required number of breedings to fulfil the demand of a planned experiment.
+Average litter size and fertility of a particular strain or line are additional necessary parameters for calculating the required number of breedings to fulfil the demand of a planned experiment.
 Fertility reflects the litter size parameter with the value zero for a particular strain and line.
 We analysed fertility and litter size for x mouse strains at the Laboratory Animal Service Center of the University of Zurich (Table X).
-The range of fertility was found to extend from X to y and litter size was observed to range from A to B. Median litter size for all mouse strain and lines was found to be C. Using this data set we determined that litter size (including the value zero) follows a binomial (POISSON) distribution.
-This allows the making of predictions about the number of breedings necessary to meet the requirements of a respective experiment for minimal number of offspring.
+The range of fertility was found to extend from X to y Using this data set we determined that litter size (excluding the value zero) can be accurately modelled by a Poisson distribution.
+Mean litter size (lambda in the poisson distribution) was observed to range from A to B, with a standard deviation (CAN ONE DO THIS?) ranging from O to P.Knowing the distribution allows the making of predictions about the number of breedings necessary to meet the requirements of a respective experiment for minimal number of offspring.
 Using C57BL/6 as an example we plotted the required number of breeding pairs for defined numbers of offspring in demand with a success probability of 95% in comparison to the use of average litter size without taking into account success probability.

 Optimizing breeding planning by use of Mendelian genetics, fertility and litter size